luyanez/MachineLearning_SoftwareEngineer/README.md

 # MachineLearning_SoftwareEngineer
-This repo will contain all the jupyter notebooks from my MachineLearning fro Software Engineer course
+This repo will contain all the Jupyter notebooks from my Machine Learning for Software Engineer course
+ * Numpy
+ * Pandas
+ * ML models
+ * DL models